RituPande/ritupande.github.io/_posts/2021-06-06-Lagrangian-Duality.md

 ### 4.1 Optimality Conditions for Convex Objective Functions

-   1. if the objective function of a constrained optimizaton problem  is convex then the KKT conditions mentiioned in this section  are not only necessary but also sufficient.
-   2. An addtional sufficient condition for optimality of constrained convex optimization problem is called the slater's condition:
+   1. Conditions that guarantee strong duality for convex problems are called ***constraint qualifications***.
-      **Slater's constraint qualification** : is a sufficient condition, needed to prove strong duality for constrained convex optimization problem.
+   2. **Slater's constraint qualification** : is a sufficient condition, needed to prove strong duality for constrained convex optimization problem.
       - It states that $$ p^* = d^* $$ if atleast one point in the domain of the primal function must satisfy the constarints with strict inequality i.e be **strictly feasible***.
       - For problems with only affine constraints, only feasibilty of the constraints is required.